eaglerockdude/oldeaglerockdude.github.io/_posts/2017-07-07-jekyll_notes.md

 <div class="message">
 <cite>
-  Maybe you don't know..but Jekyll was written by Tim Berners-Lee.. not exactly Al Gore..but I never saw him stiff kissing his wife either.
+  Maybe you don't know..but Jekyll the static site generator upon which this blog is based was written by Tim Berners-Lee.. not exactly Al Gore..but I never saw him stiff kissing his wife either.

-  A tidbit.
-Once of the very first "names" for what we now call the world wide web was "The glactic network"  ... well...don't know about you but why not include the universe?
+  Another tidbit.
+One of the very first "names" tossed around for what we now call the WWW was "The galactic network"  ... well...don't know about you but why not include the universe?

+  I like tidbits.
   </cite>
 </div>